 Other symptoms are those of smoking-related lung and cardiovascular disease.
 Chronic cough and dyspnea on exertion are common.
 Circulatory and respiratory impairments decrease exercise tolerance, often resulting in a more sedentary lifestyle and thus further lowering of exercise tolerance.

 Smoking cessation often causes intense nicotine withdrawal symptoms Nicotine Withdrawal Most smokers want to quit and have tried doing so with limited success.
 Effective interventions include cessation counseling and drug treatment, such as varenicline, bupropion, or a nicotine... read more , primarily a craving for cigarettes but also other symptoms (eg, anxiety, difficulty concentrating, sleep disruption, depression) and eventual weight gain.

 Acute toxicity is not always apparent on history.
-Children may not have been observed ingesting tobacco or nicotine gum, and patients with green tobacco sickness may not think to mention that they handle tobacco.
+Children may not have been observed ingesting tobacco, nicotine gum or e-liquids, and patients with green tobacco sickness may not think to mention that they handle tobacco.
 Thus, children and agricultural workers presenting with typical symptoms, particularly cholinergic manifestations, should be queried about possible tobacco exposure.
 Testing is not necessary.

 Of the > 70% of smokers who present in a primary care setting every year, only a minority receive counseling and drugs to help them quit.
-To maximize identification of smokers and thus the public health benefit of smoking cessation, all patients should be asked about smoking during medical visits regardless of presenting symptoms and all patients should be asked about smoking, particularly during visits for symptoms possibly related to smoking (eg, circulatory or respiratory symptoms).
+To maximize identification of smokers and thus the public health benefit of smoking cessation, all patients should be asked about tobacco use during medical visits regardless of presenting symptoms and particularly during visits for symptoms possibly related to smoking (eg, circulatory or respiratory symptoms).
 In addition, assessing patients' quantity of use (the number of cigarettes smoked per day) and how soon they smoke upon wakening (within 30 minutes is a sign of problematic use) can help indicate the severity of tobacco dependence and nicotine addiction and help guide selection and dosing of cessation drugs.

 Skin exposed to nicotine should be irrigated.
 Otherwise, treatment for acute nicotine poisoning is supportive.
 Gastric emptying is not recommended.
 In patients with mild symptoms or who have vomited, charcoal is not given; some clinicians would recommend charcoal for patients who have severe symptoms or have ingested large quantities and have not vomited.
 Airway protection and assisted ventilation may be needed for patients who are obtunded, have excessive respiratory secretions, or have respiratory muscle weakness.
 Seizures are treated with benzodiazepines.
 Shock is treated with IV fluids and, if fluids are ineffective, pressors.
 Atropine can be considered for patients who have excessive respiratory secretions or bradycardia; otherwise, anticholinergics are not recommended.